RMDs Made Simple: Roth IRAs, Traditional IRAs, and Inherited Accounts Explained

 If the Roth IRA belongs to you:

-You never have to take an RMD
+You never have to take an RMD.

-Your money can continue to grow tax-free
+Your money can continue to grow tax-free.

-Qualified withdrawals are completely tax-free
+Qualified withdrawals are entirely tax-free.

 Inherited Traditional IRAs